Love an Adventure (song)

-"Love an Adventure" is a song by Australian pop group Pseudo Echo.
-The song was released in January 1986 as the second single from their second studio album, Love an Adventure (1985).
+"Love an Adventure" is a song by the Australian pop group Pseudo Echo.
+It was released in January 1986 as the second single from their second studio album, Love an Adventure (1985).
 The song became the band's third Australian top ten single, peaking at number 6 on the Australian Kent Music Report.

 Reception

 Cash Box magazine said "Australia's Psuedo Echo [sic] has a punchy, synth-based pop sound with strong commercial potential."